autarch/blog.urth.org/content/posts/2016-02-07-hacking-on-perl-6-rakudo-and-roast.md

 If we look at the top of the trace we see references to `Perl6/Actions.moarvm:bare_rat_number`.
 Looking in the rakudo repo, we can find a `src/Perl6/Actions.nqp` file that contains `method bare_rat_number($/) {...}`.
 This seemed like a pretty good guess at where the error was coming from.

-Here&#8217;s the method in full before my patch:
+Here's the method in full before my patch:

     method bare_rat_number($/) {
         my $nu := @($<nu>.ast)[0].compile_time_value;